Overview

 What each check means

 status is blocked if any check with isBlocker: true is not complete, otherwise ready.
-A check with status: optional is treated as not required.For a deeper agent connectivity test (full ADCP compliance scenarios in sandbox mode), hit:2.
+A check with status: optional is treated as not required.For a deeper agent connectivity test (full AdCP compliance scenarios in sandbox mode), hit:2.
 Activate

-PENDING status that’s linked through a source is automatically promoted to ACTIVE so buyer traffic can route through it.Lifecycle states
+PENDING status that’s linked through a source is automatically promoted to ACTIVE so buyer traffic can route through it.
+Scope3 is notified that the Storefront is ready for marketplace review.3.
+Marketplace review

 | Status | Meaning |